2019 Louisville Cultural Council Art Grants

 - Demonstrated ability of the applicant to execute the program

 Funding: Applicants may request up to $1,500 in funding.
-Grant requests may be for no more than 33.3% of the total project budget.

 Performance Space: Applicants may request one complimentary day of use of the Louisville Center for the Arts.
 The Louisville Cultural Council has reserved specific dates and times for Art Grant recipients.
 Dates may be reserved on a first come, first served basis once grantees have been notified of their award.